 Wash bottles are bottles attached with a nozzle typically made up of LDPE material.
 These bottles are mainly used to rinse various laboratory glassware.
 The material used for the manufacturing of laboratory wash bottles is flexible in nature that allows the user to adjust the water pressure as per the need by squeezing the bottle accordingly.

 A pipette is a glass tube commonly used to transport a measured amount of liquid to a container.
 A pipette is designed in such a way that it is broad in the middle and consists of narrow ends.
-A mark present on the top portion of the pipette indicates the amount of liquid contained by it.
+A mark present at the top portion of the pipette indicates the amount of liquid contained by it.
 A pipette is available in a number of sizes; therefore, different pipettes are used to transfer different volumes of liquid.

 The main purpose of a funnel is to channel or direct the flow of liquid in a particular direction.
-In absence of the funnel, there may be chances of spilling the solution in the surroundings.
+In the absence of a funnel, there may be chances of spilling the solution in the surroundings.
 The structure of a funnel resembles a cone attached to a cylinder.
 The materials generally used to construct a funnel include glass, porcelain, plastic, etc. A funnel is also used to separate two immiscible solutions of different densities.

 20. Watch Glass